MarcoFloo/Bestiopsychologist/content/project/HR Data Ana/index.md

 After removing “Job Level” from the data set, we can now see that none of our VIF scores are close to approaching 10.
-Let’s create our final model.
+We then take a look at turn over at a glace in our next figure.

 ![screen reader text](1.jpg "Turn Over Glance")